alecmildenhall/Generative-Poem/README.md

 # Generative-Poem
 The project is a creative implementation of Stevie Smith's "Not Waving but Drowning" poem for ESP32 TTGO T-Display. generative_poem.ino displays the poem text in the stylistic interpretation of Amber Mildenhall using the SPI and TFT_eSPI libraries.

+Link to Medium blog post with more information: [INSERT LINK HERE]

 [INSERT PHOTO HERE]

 The Arduino IDE version 1.8.19 for MacOS was used to write the code for this project.
 An ESP32 TTGO T-Display was connected to the host computer via a USB cable which was selected as the port under Tools in the IDE preferences.